Chintu1308/dll-library/README.md

 # DLL Library

 This library provides functionality for implementing doubly linked lists in JavaScript.
-This is a Double-linked list library that provides various operations on double-linked lists.brary to visA liualize and interact with a double linked list using animations.
+This is a Double-linked list library that provides various operations on double-linked lists.
+Brary to visualize and interact with a double-linked list using animations.
+Go to the link to experience the animation ->  https://chintu1308.github.io/dll-library/src

 ## Installation 1